Brendan Carr: Appointment and early investigations

 As early as 2020, Carr was believed to be a possible successor to chairman Ajit Pai.
 After Donald Trump's victory in the 2024 U.S. presidential election, he was widely expected to be named as chair of the FCC.
 According to The New York Times, Elon Musk privately expressed support for Carr, with whom he had a good relationship.
 On November 17, 2024, Trump named Carr as his nominee for chair.
 Carr stated his intention to broaden the FCC's mandate to include social media companies.
-In December 2024, Carr wrote a letter to Disney CEO Bob Iger that stated that "Americans no longer trust the national news media to report fully, accurately, and fairly", that "ABC's own conduct has certainly contributed to this erosion in public trust", and that he would be "monitoring the outcome" of unrelated financial negotiations of ABC affiliates.

 Carr became chairman after the Trump's second inauguration on January 20, 2025, although he lacked a Republican majority, pending the confirmation of Olivia Trusty.
 That month, Carr ordered an investigation into NPR and PBS sponsorships as a violation of commercial advertising regulations and stated that he did not believe Congress should continue to fund both organizations.
 The following day, he requested a transcript of vice president Kamala Harris's interview on 60 Minutes; the FCC released the transcript in February.
-Earlier in January, Carr reopened a complaint against WPVI-TV (ABC's Philadelphia owned-and-operated station) that had been dismissed by Jessica Rosenworcel, his predecessor as FCC chair, over ABC's moderation of the September 2024 presidential debate between Trump and Harris.
-Carr also accused the network of trying to "evade" the FCC's equal-time rule when Harris appeared on the final Saturday Night Live episode before the 2024 election.
+That month, Carr reopened a complaint against WPVI-TV that had been dismissed by Jessica Rosenworcel, his predecessor as FCC chair, over ABC's moderation of the September 2024 presidential debate between Trump and Harris.
+Carr also accused NBC of trying to "evade" the FCC's equal-time rule when Harris appeared on the final Saturday Night Live episode before the 2024 election.